Zonde246/NotBigBrother/README.md

 Fork it.
 Improve it.
 Deploy it.
 Just don't make it someone else's problem.

 ---

-## A Note on AI, Honesty, and Why You Matter

 Yes, we used AI to help build this.
 No, we're not particularly fans of it.